bnclabs/gson/docs/collate.md

 ['100', '20', '346', '560']
 ```

-The comparator function used to sort a list of numbers represented as string
+The comparator function used to sort a list of numbers represented in string
 type is not really working out.
 What went wrong ?
 Our mistake was in
 choosing a wrong comparator function by choosing a wrong data representation.